identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 }
 ```

 Now we can also talk about instruction discriminants.
 By default `cruiser` instructions are discriminated by a `u64` corresponding to the enum variant.
 If you want a different discriminant type you can add the `discriminant_type` argument to the `instruction_list` attribute.
 The type must implement `CompressedNumber<u64>` (`u8`, `u16`, and `u32` are all valid, but you can make your own if you want to do it differently).
-In addition, if you want the value to be different than the default discriminant you can change it with the standard rust discriminant syntax.
+In addition, if you want the value to be different from the default discriminant you can change it with the standard rust discriminant syntax.

 ```rust
 #[derive(Debug, InstructionList, Copy, Clone)]